RoanokeHobby/Sketchbook/docs/README.md

 when the get the code and notes become available, they will be posted here in this GitHub Repository.

-As mentioned at the meeting, one of the goals of the meetings is to develop and publish a working Arduino library for use with a motor controller board: the Seeed-Studio [Motor Shield V2.0](http://wiki.seeed.cc/Motor_Shield_V2.0/).
+As mentioned during the session, a goal for future meetings is to develop and publish a working Arduino library for use with a motor controller board: the Seeed-Studio [Motor Shield V2.0](http://wiki.seeed.cc/Motor_Shield_V2.0/).
-More details and progress on this project will be posted over on the [Library Files](Page2.md) page.
+More details and progress on this project will be posted on the [Library Files](Page2.md) page.
 Stay tuned!

 * * *